-Allegations against staff:
+Allegations against staff

 Staff should take care not to place themselves in a vulnerable position with a child.
-They should always be in full view of the open door and so visible to others, i.e. not be in a room alone with a child with the door closed.
+They should always be in full view of the open door and so visible to others, i.e. not be in a room alone with a child with the door closed (see Code of Conduct for Staff and Volunteers in Annex 3)